kwalczak80/melting-gerry/README.md

 ## **Bugs**
 ### **Solved bugs**
 * Issue
-    * The following message was displayed in the console during manual testing process : **NameError: name 'player_name' is not defined**.
+    * The following message was displayed in the console during the manual testing process : **NameError: name 'player_name' is not defined**.
-      This issue was related to the local scope of the 'player_name' variable in *get_player_name* function.
+      This issue was related to the local scope of the 'player_name' variable in the *get_player_name* function.
 * Solution
     * Fixed by setting up *player_name* variable as global.
 ### **Unfixed bugs**